 “I told him I did not have that much.”

 “What was his response?”

-The witness said, “It was then that he began to threaten me, accusing me of going after his woman, and when I asked him about it and he mentioned Dorothy Toe’s name, and I was shocked.”
+The witness said, “It was then that he began to threaten me, accusing me for going after his woman, and when I asked him about it he mentioned Dorothy Toe’s name, and I was shocked.”

 “Did anything intimately take place between you and Dorothy Toe?”